akshaymugale01/audio_transcripter/README.md

 - [ ] Integration with more AI providers
 - [ ] Mobile app companion
 - [ ] Advanced analytics dashboard

----

-Built with ❤️ using Ruby on Rails, modern web technologies, and AI-powered services.

-# voice_assist_ruby